cameraui/docs/recording/browsing.md

 # Browsing & filters

-The **Recordings** view is where you find past events across your cameras.
-Each event shows a thumbnail and what was detected, ordered by when something last happened in it.
-An event that runs on for hours shows while it runs, with the picture of its newest span on the card.
-Related events across cameras can also appear as an **episode** card.
-A recording that belongs to one shows an **Open episode** button.
+The **Recordings** view lists past events across your cameras, ordered by when something last happened in them.
+An event that runs for hours shows while it runs, with its newest span on the card.
+Related events across cameras can appear as an **episode** card, and a recording that belongs to one shows **Open episode**.
 See [Episodes](/detection/episodes).

 When the list says recordings are unavailable, the NVR plugin is not running.
-It fills itself once the plugin answers again.
+The list fills once the plugin answers again.

 ## Filtering